We will reopen to unsolicited queries in June 2014.

 We believe in great storytelling.
 We believe in challenging genre boundaries and engaging the fundamental human drive to tell stories that resonate emotionally.
-The way we do it is by partnering with great writers to craft the best fantasy, paranormal, and science fiction stories possible.
+The way we do it is by partnering with great writers to craft and edit the best fantasy, paranormal, and science fiction stories possible.
 By creating beautiful, well designed paperbacks and ebooks.
 By growing their publicity.
 And by fostering a family of authors excited to work with us.
 We just happen to make great books.

 In 2014, we will accept unsolicited queries (for novels, etc.) only during the months of February, June, and September.